 The range of choirs and musical groups at Bancroft’s is extensive, and the standard of the performers at the end of term concerts is phenomenal.
 The enthusiasm and commitment shown by all the music teachers are infectious.Hannah, Upper Sixth

-The music department occupies the Adams Building, with a large rehearsal space, a teaching rooms and individual practice rooms and a technology area for recording and computer work, which is carried out on a suite of Apple Macs.
+The music department occupies the Stave, with a large rehearsal space, a teaching rooms and individual practice rooms and a technology area for recording and computer work, which is carried out on a suite of Apple Macs.
 Instrumental and vocal tuition is available each week from a large, dedicated and experienced team of visiting staff.
+We hold regular masterclasses led by visiting professional music practitioners.

 We hold regular concerts, both formal and informal, at school and externally in the locality and in London, and put on musicals in collaboration with the Bancroft’s Players.
 The highlight of the musical year is the annual concert held at in the opulent surroundings of the Drapers’ Hall in the City of London.
 All groups perform in at least one concert per year and there are opportunities for soloists to perform regularly.
 Pupils also participate in House music events, which are often organised by senior pupils; these include house assemblies, family evenings and the annual House Music Competition.